-Smokers’ Perceptions of Lung Cancer Risks: New research from the Massachusetts General Hospital Cancer Center shows that lung screening of 30-pack year smokers does not change smokers' perceptions of personal risk for lung cancer, underscoring the need for physician assistance in smoking cessation
+New research from the Mass General Cancer Center shows that lung screening of 30-pack year smokers does not change smokers' perceptions of personal risk for lung cancer, underscoring the need for physician assistance in smoking cessation.

 More than 220,000 new cases of lung cancer are diagnosed each year, usually at a late stage.
 Cigarette smoking is responsible for 87 percent of lung cancer deaths in men and 70 percent in women.
 The U.S. Preventive Services Task Force Guidelines recently recommended annual lung cancer screening for current and former heavy smokers in an effort to detect lung cancers at an earlier, more treatable stage.
 Many health experts believe it is also important to understand smokers’ attitudes regarding their smoking behavior and whether the screening changes their attitudes.